-“I work tirelessly to provide my clients with strategic, efficient, and practical solutions to litigation, primarily focused on real estate disputes and creditor’s rights.
-Prior to litigation, I create, and help my clients implement, proactive options to minimize risk.
-When litigation is necessary, I effectively represent my clients following a client-approved roadmap and budget; that method allows my clients to make informed and objective decisions.”
+“I focus on providing my clients with strategic, efficient, and practical solutions to the legal issues facing them.
+Prior to litigation, I create and help my clients develop and implement agreements and proactive options to minimize risk.
+When litigation is necessary, I effectively represent my clients following a client-approved roadmap that allows my clients to make informed and objective decisions.”

-Although Kevin’s practice is focused on real estate disputes and creditor’s rights, he has a great deal of experience helping his clients work through a variety of issues.
+Kevin considers himself part of his client’s problem-solving team and has a great deal of experience helping his clients work through a variety of issues.
 For example, Kevin represents business owners in lease negotiations and contract disputes (including force majeure claims), represents private real estate investors and private lenders in issues ranging from daily operational concerns to fraud claims, defends corporations and their directors and officers against multi-million dollar claims, represents commercial real estate brokers in commission disputes, prosecutes bad faith and breach of contract insurance claims, defends mortgage lenders and servicers in class action and multi-district litigation (MDL) related to financial services issues including claims under the Fair Debt Collections Practices Act (FDCPA), and represents lenders, servicers, and commercial property owners in quiet title litigation ranging from routine boundary disputes and fraudulent recording claims to complex issues concerning generations of handshake deals and fading memories.

 Some of Kevin’s more recent experience includes:

 - Obtained a judgment in excess of $1.5 million against a borrower and two personal guarantors after defeating claims of fraud and negligent misrepresentation.
 The matter went to verdict after a three-day jury trial held in February 2021 (during the pandemic).